mohammedatif10/PennyPatrol/PennyPatrol/README.md

 - Use the provided options to filter and manage your expenses.
 - Generate reports and visualizations to gain insights into your spending habits.
 - Export your expense data in CSV format for further analysis.

-## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements